 - 5% of landing pages took 21+ seconds to load

 - 13% took 4-5 seconds to load

 - 2% took 3 seconds

-Worryingly, that means 98% of participants had landing pages that loaded slower than Google’s recommendation of 3 seconds or less and suggests marketers have a long way to improve their speeds.
+Worryingly, 98% of participants had landing pages loading slower than Google’s recommendation of 3 seconds or less, suggesting marketers have a long way to improve their speeds.

 How do marketers improve site speed?